Josh Pitzalis

 Here is an example of what your court will look like if you are doing a good job of collecting data.
 You should know where the boundaries are.
 You should be testing inside your boundaries, and you should understand where your system is blue and the spots where it is red.

-With an understanding like this, it's relatively easy to say maybe next week we need to prioritise teamwork on that bottom right corner.
-This group of queries represents something a lot of users are struggling with, and we can work on doing a good job of flipping the tiles from red to blue.
+With an understanding like this, it's relatively easy to say, "Maybe next week, we need to prioritise teamwork on that bottom right corner.
+Loads of our users are struggling with these queries, and we can work on doing a good job of flipping those tiles from red to blue."